jcsato/company_details_screen/README.md

 After building, you can easily install the mod with the appropriate `install.bat` script.
 This will take any existing versions of the mod already in your data directory, append a timestamp to the filename, and move them to an `old_versions/` directory in the mod folder; then it will take the built `.zip` in `dist/` and move it to the data directory.

 Note that the install script references your data directory, so you'll need to edit it to point to that before you can use it.

+## Acknowledgements

+Thanks to the BB Modding Discord, and especially TaroEld, for helping with getting the UI and ambition-id-to-name functionality added.